-- Take time to reflect, either on your own or with a professional from the Center for Career Development & Academic Transitions, to identify the areas you would like to develop with the help of a mentor.
+- Take time to reflect, either on your own or with a professional from the Center for Career Development & Academic Exploration, to identify the areas you would like to develop with the help of a mentor.
 These could be specific personal skills, information about an industry or position, or a desire to gain connections in the city of your choice.

 - Next, determine what a successful mentoring relationship would look like for you.
 Identify some goals you could realistically achieve with the help of a mentor and a timeline that would work with your schedule, go into the search for a mentor with these in mind.